FortuneN/FineCodeCoverage/README.md

-ExcludeByFile           Glob patterns specifying source files to exclude e.g. **/Migrations/* (multiple values) ExcludeByAttribute      Attributes to exclude from code coverage (multiple values) IncludeTestAssembly     Specifies whether to report code coverage of the test assembly CoverToolTimeout        Specifies the timeout interval for the coverlet/opencover process in seconds
+ExcludeByFile           Glob patterns specifying source files to exclude e.g. **/Migrations/* (multiple values) ExcludeByAttribute      Attributes to exclude from code coverage (multiple values) IncludeTestAssembly     Specifies whether to report code coverage of the test assembly

 Both 'Exclude' and 'Include' options can be used together but 'Exclude' takes precedence.